Purpose

 Target Audience

 Attendance at this meeting is open to trainees of all levels interested in and pursuing a career as a physician-scientist.
-We welcome undergraduate, graduate and medical students as well as resident physicians, fellows, early career investigators and medical professionals who conduct biomedical research.
-Geographically, this event will serve trainees and physician scientists from the Mid-Atlantic United States including New Jersey, Pennsylvania, Delaware, Maryland, Washington DC, Virginia, and West Virginia, but will also be open to students from the NYC area, northeast and other regions of the US.
+We welcome undergraduate, graduate, and medical students as well as resident physicians, fellows, early career investigators, and medical professionals who conduct biomedical research.
+Geographically, this event will serve trainees and physician scientists from the Mid-Atlantic United States, including New Jersey, Pennsylvania, Delaware, Maryland, Washington DC, Virginia, and West Virginia, but will also be open to students from the NYC area, the northeast, and other regions of the US.

 Registration